Running an effective Google Ad Campaign requires more than just setting up an account and choosing a few keywords.

 To know this information easily, another free keyword research tool highly suggested is Neil Patel’s Ubersuggest.

 You would basically learn about the popularity of your key topic, the competition you will get, and how easy or difficult it will be going to rank on it.

-Another aspect you should consider is the people who will be driven by this traffic and whether they will buy your product.
+Another aspect you should consider is the people who this traffic will drive and whether they will buy your product.

 That brings another crucial part of this process to check- The intent of the keywords.
 You have seen that the keyword intent should be buying; only it will benefit you.

 In addition, see whether you can leverage information to offer a product or what potential solution (your product) you can provide to this target area.